Jellyu2/Jellyu2.github.io/contact/I Am Bad At Emails.md

 # I Am Bad At Emails

-I am become Sisyphus, and the inbox is my boulder.
+I am become Sisyphus, and the inbox is my boulder. :grinning: :grinning: :grinning: :grinning:

 I can't give each email a thoughtful response, but I'd feel dirty giving a *thoughtless* response.
 So, I wrote this FAQ to give you thoughtful answers *now*, rather than have you wait 4+ weeks for a useless reply.
 Check it out!